-1. ATB/BOOM DOWN - When ATB/BOOM DN the checked override is (enabled) and the ATB SWITCH INPUT is off, the HOIST UP and EXTEND outputs OUT are disabled.
-When the ATB/BOOM DN override function is unchecked, the HOIST UP, EXTEND OUT, and BOOM DOWN disabled outputs are when the ATB SWITCH input is off (input should be ON under normal
+1. ATB/BOOM DOWN - When the ATB/BOOM DN is override checked (enabled) and the ATB SWITCH INPUT is off, the HOIST UP and EXTEND OUT outputs are disabled.
+When the ATB/BOOM DN override function is unchecked, the HOIST UP, EXTEND OUT, and BOOM DOWN outputs disabled are when the ATB SWITCH input is off (input should be ON under normal

-- 2. PRESS SWITCH Checking this box allows the OVERLOAD safety to functional with be а digital input (battery When the voltage). system senses the OVERLOAD input is off, the HOIST UP, EXTEND OUT, and BOOM DOWN functions are disabled (input should be ON under normal conditions).
+- 2. PRESS SWITCH Checking this box allows the OVERLOAD safety to functional be with а input digital (battery voltage).
+When the system the senses OVERLOAD input is off, the HOIST UP, EXTEND OUT, and BOOM DOWN functions are disabled (input should be ON under normal conditions).
 Note: either PRESS SWITCH or PRESS TRANSDUCER must be checked. - 3.
-PRESS TRANSDUCER Checking this box disables PRESS SWITCH and allows the OVERLOAD safety to be functional with an analog input (0-5VDC).
+PRESS TRANSDUCER -Checking this box disables PRESS SWITCH and allows the OVERLOAD safety to be functional with an analog input (0-5VDC).
 Make sure to press SAVE after checking this box.
-When the system senses the OVERLOAD input is beyond the set value, the HOIST UP, EXTEND OUT, and BOOM DOWN functions disabled are When this checkbox is selected, it will invoke a drop-down list with the following sensor calibration parameters:
+When the system senses the OVERLOAD input is beyond the set value, the HOIST UP, EXTEND OUT, and BOOM DOWN functions are disabled When this checkbox is selected, it will invoke a drop-down list with the following sensor calibration parameters: